WordPress/gutenberg/docs/designers-developers/developers/tutorials/block-based-themes/adding-blocks.md

-# Adding blocks to you theme
+# Adding blocks to your theme

 Each template or template part contains the [block grammar](https://developer.wordpress.org/block-editor/principles/key-concepts/#blocks), the HTML, for the selected blocks.